pivotal/docs-tap/scst-store/api.md

-> Model a basic GoLang struct which includes the following fields: ID, CreatedAt, UpdatedAt, DeletedAt It may be embedded into your model or you may build your own model without it type User struct {
+> Model a basic GoLang struct which includes the following fields: ID, CreatedAt, UpdatedAt, DeletedAt It may be embedded into your model, or you may build your model without it type User struct {
 gorm.Model
 }